CentreForDigitalHumanities/tscan/README.md

 To facilitate installation, T-Scan is included as an extra option in [LaMachine](https://proycon.github.io/LaMachine)

 We strongly recommend to use [LaMachine](https://proycon.github.io/LaMachine) to install tscan.
 In addition, T-Scan also uses Alpino, which is also included in LaMachine.
+Be aware that T-scan and dependencies are memory intensive, we recommend at least 16GB RAM for proper operation.

 To install T-scan in an existing LaMachine environment you may need to adapt your installation manifest, as it is **not** included by default: